Fadoli/SpaceAdventure/docs/GAME_DESIGN.md

 3. **Fleet Building**: Construct ships for exploration and combat
 4. **PVE Combat**: Attack AI-controlled planets and defend against AI raids
 5. **Expansion**: Colonize new planets to increase production
+6. **Research**: Unlock new technologies and customize buildings/ships

 ## Resources